Labirintami/doc/docs/tree_collection/api/treecollection_getlength_method.md

 title: getLength
 ---

-@short:counts child items of a control
+@short: counts child items of a control

 @params:
 - id 		string		 the ID of a control

 @example:
 toolbar.data.getLength("menu1");